 All is not quite lost.
 Harrison Ford is back with infectiously lopsided smirk in place and is amusingly paired with Sean Connery in a rare comedy role as his bumbling father.
 (Although considering the actual age difference between the two actors, Sean Connery’s character would have had to have fathered Indiana when he was twelve years old).
 The crusty sparring between the two is this entry’s most inspired touch.
 The film is at its best when trying to give a resonance to the series mythology – such as the extended opening teaser with River Phoenix as the young Indiana that shows how he found the fedora and the bullwhip.

 Over the next two decades, there were numerous plans for an Indiana Jones 4, which went through numerous script rewrites and rejections before emerging as Indiana Jones and the Kingdom of the Crystal Skull (2008).
+This was followed by Indiana Jones and the Dial of Destiny (2023), which was made without Spielberg directing.
 Following Indiana Jones and the Last Crusade, George Lucas spun the character out into a tv series The Young Indiana Jones Chronicles (1992-3).
 In the tv series, Indiana Jones was played by three people – Sean Patrick Flanery in his teens, Corey Carrier in his pre-teens and by George Hall as a cranky old man framing each story in the present day.
 In each episode, Indiana would implausibly encounter some 20th Century historical figure.
 The tv series’ focus also differed markedly from the film series where the emphasis was no longer on adventure but on presenting a pseudo-educational historical forum.